ERElli/Hyde/README.md

 To start server, in the terminal change directory to the gameCode folder and type: node server.js Then on your browser, go to : localhost:2000

+Nodemon will automatically restart the node application when changes are made, it can be installed from the terminal and works globally, type: npm install -g nodemon

+After installing nodemon you can start the server as outlined above by using the command "nodemon server.js" instead of "node server.js"